📍42 episodes5h 40m totalWorks offline

 26FULL APP4 min

-London — Part 26: The Great Beer Flood of 1814 — A Brewery Cellar, an Irish Wake, and a Wave of Porter
+London, part 26: The Great Beer Flood of 1814, a Brewery Cellar, an Irish Wake, and a Wave of Porter

 On the evening of 17 October 1814, a 22-foot iron-hooped vat at Meux's Horse Shoe Brewery on the corner of Tottenham Court Road and Great Russell Street ruptured.
 Three hundred thousand gallons of porter beer surged out, took down the brewery's rear wall, and poured into the basement tenements of the St Giles Rookery.
 Eight people drowned.
 Five of them were at an Irish family's wake for a dead two-year-old.
 The coroner ruled it an act of God.